 At its core, anger is an important emotion.
 It lets us know where our boundaries are, and what we want to protect.
 If we couldn’t feel any anger, we would be like doormats who let anybody push us around.
 But when anger settles down in the crevices of our minds and simmers there for years – that’s when it becomes toxic.
-This kind of anger, you want to dump faster than a smelly bag of garbage.
-But how?

 Read on to find out how you can let go of anger and achieve greater happiness with science-backed tips.